 Envirocare were commissioned by a quarry operator to undertake an Ambient Environmental Monitoring Survey at their site in north Leeds.

-Concerns were raised by the local NHS Primary Care Trust and the Environment Agency during the permit application stage regarding nuisance dust created from the installation.
-Envirocare were approached to aid the customer through the application process.
-Envirocare were able to design a robust monitoring project, providing data to the regulating bodies to address their concerns.
+Concerns were raised by the local NHS Primary Care Trust and the Environment Agency during a permit application stage regarding nuisance dust created from the installation at a quarry site in North Leeds.

-By proving empirically that dust and PM10 levels did not exceed prescribed limits, Envirocare were able to satisfy the concerns of the regulators and aid the customer in the permit application process.
+By proving empirically that dust and PM10 levels did not exceed prescribed limits, Envirocare was able to satisfy the concerns of the regulators and aid the customer in the permit application process.

-Envirocare were also able to assist the client by interpreting the data with scrutiny.
-Envirocare were able to demonstrate that it was vehicular activity rather than quarrying processes as such that led to the majority of recorded dust emissions.
+Envirocare was also able to assist the client by interpreting the data with scrutiny.
+Envirocare was able to demonstrate that it was vehicular activity rather than quarrying processes as such that led to the majority of recorded dust emissions.
 This information was used by the customer to operate their process in a more environmentally conscious manner.